25 Common Body Language Types | Plus Examples in Action

 The list could go on.
 But we'd be here for a while longer!

-All these nonverbal cues give others an insight into how we're feeling and how others are feeling, giving us the opportunity to react or change our behaviour accordingly.
+All these forms of nonverbal communication cues give you an insight into how a person feels and demonstrates to others how you are feeling.
+This gives us the opportunity to react or change our behaviour accordingly.

 Not using nonverbal cues in the workplace might leave you misunderstood and others confused about your true thoughts.
-But we understand they can be hard to spot and know the majority of meanings used widely in the workplace or outside of work.
-That's why we've listed 25 common types below to help.
+But we understand they can be hard to spot and know the majority of meanings used widely in or outside the workplace.
+That's why we've listed 25 common types of nonverbal communication examples below to help.

 25 Common Types of Body Language